 3. Regularly Change Credentials for All Accounts

 Make it a practice to change your credit card and small business banking credentials frequently.
-Use a password generation software to create long, hard to discover passwords.
-When accessing new credit cards, set up your own PIN numbers and passwords right away.
+Use password generation software to create long, hard to discover passwords.
+When accessing new credit cards, set up your PINs and passwords right away.

 4. Update Your Ecommerce Website